altamash-faraz/recipe-app/README.md

 ## 🍃 **About This Project**

-Welcome to the **Vegetarian Recipe App** - your gateway to discovering delicious, healthy, and sustainable plant-based recipes!
-Built with modern web technologies, this app provides a seamless experience for vegetarian food enthusiasts.
+Welcome to the **Recipe App** - your gateway to discovering delicious, healthy, and sustainable recipes!
+Built with modern web technologies, this app provides a seamless experience for food enthusiasts.

 ### ✨ **Why This App?**
-- 🌿 **100% Vegetarian**: Only plant-based recipes
+- 🥗 **Healthy Focus**: Nutritious and delicious recipes
 - 🎨 **Beautiful UI**: Clean, modern design with excellent readability
 - 📱 **Responsive**: Perfect on desktop, tablet, and mobile
 - ⚡ **Fast**: Built with Next.js for optimal performance